Finding Meaning in the Meaningless

-The trick is to learn to recognise what we need most, and when.
+The trick is to learn to recognise what we need most in this moment.

-Magic Dan is a massive inspiration for Nourish Me Whole.
-Life is fragile, and bad things happen that we cannot control - the best we can do is live happily, in balance and with our optimum health, whatever that means to you.
+Magic Dan is a massive inspiration for me, and his recovery is what keeps driving me to pour myself into Nourish Me Whole.
+I feel an enormous responsibility to keep broadcasting that life is fragile, and bad things happen that we cannot control - and that the best we can do is live happily, in balance and with our optimum health, whatever that means to you.
 That way, if we're struck down with illness (or worse), we can be sure that we've done everything possible to make our life worth living.

 Start with the little steps xx